Criminal Defense Lawyer Defending Simple Assault Charges

 A deadly weapon is a firearm or weapon, device, instrument, material or substance, whether animate or inanimate, which could be used in a way that causes death or serious bodily injury or would make a victim reasonably believe that it could cause death or serious bodily injury.

 Unfortunately, there is never a right to resist an officer no matter what the circumstances.
-Even if your arrest is unlawful, if you resist the arrest and commit an assault on the officer, not only will you be charged with assault, but the penalties may be increased to a 3 rd or 4 th degree crime.
-You should never fight with an officer and when faced with a situation like this, your best option is to comply with the arrest and fight it later in court.
+Even if your arrest is unlawful, if you resist the arrest and commit an assault on the officer, not only will you be charged with assault, but the penalties may be increased to a third- or fourth-degree crime.
+You should never fight with an officer, and when faced with a situation like this, your best option is to comply with the arrest and fight it later in court.

 Still have questions?
-Contact me today at 1-866-664-8118 for a free initial consultation and let me put your mind at ease.
-Don’t underestimate the severity of a charge involving Assault.
-A simple assault charge can end up becoming an Aggravated Assault offense depending on what was involved at the time of the incident, such as a firearm or a weapon, bodily injury to an individual or if the assault occurred on a public official.
+Contact me today at 866-664-8118 or by email for a free initial consultation and let me put your mind at ease.
+Don’t underestimate the severity of a charge involving assault.
+A simple assault charge can end up becoming an aggravated assault offense depending on what was involved at the time of the incident, such as a firearm or a weapon, bodily injury to an individual or if the assault occurred on a public official.
 I will represent your interests aggressively and help guide you through this difficult process.